Our board of directors is responsible for overseeing our strategy and governance. Chair of the board is Neil Sachdev MBE.

 Tim Anderson joined us 2007 and leads our low carbon transport portfolio.
 Previously, he was in management roles in the automotive sector including daily rental and managing fleets.
 Tim is leading our work to address poor air quality through delivering our government funded programmes and commercial projects in the sustainable transport sector.

 Tim has successfully developed many new partnerships to deliver greater impact to decarbonise transport and deliver cleaner air.
 His role involves working with the Department for Transport and Transport Scotland along with other key stakeholders in the sustainable travel industry.
+Tim is a director of the Zemo Partnership, working to bring our joint missions together in achieving net zero in transport.

 Outside of his day job, Tim has a passion for low carbon travel and enjoys walking in the outdoors as well as tinkering with old cars to keep them roadworthy.